-I like this pattern in the black as seen in the picture but I have done well with a white body, pink body, red body, and a yellow body.
+I like this pattern in black as seen in the picture but I have done well with a white body, a pink body, a red body, and a yellow body.

 11. Egg Sucking Leach

 The egg-sucking leach is a great winter steelhead pattern.
-I will use this pattern in sizes 2 to 3 inches long, size 8 and 10 hooks.
+I will use this pattern in sizes 2 to 3 inches long, sizes 8 and 10 hooks.

 I have also done well with micro egg-sucking leeches.
 These are 1 inch long.

-Black bodies with pink, yellow, chartreuse egg heads are best.
+Black bodies with pink, yellow, and chartreuse egg heads are best.

-There are a lot of other flies that have been very effective when fly fishing for steelhead.
+There are a lot of other flies for winter steelhead that have been very effective when fly fishing for steelhead.
 Some of my favorites are: